AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/upperPanel.rst

 * **Name** — Name of the calculator.
 * **Calculator** — This becomes a clickable link back to the edit calculator page in the text editor.
 * **Text** — Takes you to the text editing page.
 * **www** — Takes you to frontend web page rendering of the calculator.
-Two links will be shown if the published revision is different to the current revision. **NOT YET WORKING IN Engine v2**
+Two links will be shown if the published revision is different to the current revision.

 .. |save button| image:: img/save-button.png
   :alt: Save button